Khichdi (dish): History

 The Greek king Seleucus during his campaign in India (305-303 BC), mentioned that rice with pulses is very popular among people of the Indian subcontinent.
 Strabo also notes that Indian food mainly consisted of rice porridge and a beverage made of rice, presently called arak.
-The Moroccan traveller Ibn Battuta mentions khichdi as a dish in India composed of rice and mung beans, during his stay around 1350. khichdi is described in the writings of Afanasiy Nikitin, a Russian adventurer who travelled to the Indian subcontinent in the 15th century.
+The Moroccan traveler Ibn Battuta mentions khichdi as a dish in India composed of rice and mung beans, during his stay around 1350. khichdi is described in the writings of Afanasiy Nikitin, a Russian adventurer who travelled to the Indian subcontinent in the 15th century.
 It was very popular with the Mughals, especially Jahangir.
-Ain-i-Akbari, a 16th-century document written by Mughal Emperor Akbar's vizier, Abu'l-Fazl ibn Mubarak, mentions the recipe for khichdi, which gives seven variations.
-There is an anecdotal story featuring Akbar, Birbal and khichdi.
+Ain-i-Akbari, a 16th-century document written by Mughal Emperor Akbar's vizier, Abu'l Fadl, mentions the recipe for khichdi, which gives seven variations.
+There is an anecdotal story about khichdi featuring Akbar and his court advisor, Birbal.

 The Anglo-Indian dish kedgeree is thought to derive from khichri.